Introducing Palliative Care

 Palliative care aims to improve quality of life by addressing symptoms and other causes of distress – whether physical, emotional, psychosocial or spiritual.
 Research shows that early referral to palliative care can also improve prognosis (Temel et al, New England Journal of Medicine 2010).

 Much palliative and end of life care is provided by GPs, district nurses and hospital teams.
-When the individual’s needs can’t be met by their primary care team, a referral to the palliative care service is recommended.
+When the individual’s needs can’t be met by their primary care team, a referral to a specialist palliative care service is recommended.

 It can be difficult to know when and how to talk about referral to palliative care.
 Some doctors are worried about destroying hope or hastening death.
 But you can be reassuring – palliative care: